 Vaccinations are very, very important to protect us against infection and disease – but they are also very, very confusing.

-Some vaccines are “live,” some are “attenuated (killed),” some protect against viral…Continue
+Some vaccines are “live,” some are “attenuated (killed),” some protect against viral infections, some protect against bacterial infections, some are…Continue

 Added by Kathi Kinnett on January 23, 2015 at 12:00pm — No Comments

-For the last two years, global biopharmaceutical company Bristol-Myers Squibb (BMS) has organized a day when all of their drug development project teams from across the world would have the opportunity to take some time to listen…Continue
+For the last two years, global biopharmaceutical company Bristol-Myers Squibb (BMS) has organized a day when all of their drug development project teams from across the world would have the opportunity to take some time to listen to patients and their caregivers.
+Wednesday was that…Continue

 A high school student (Caleb SIzemore) is asking for help with a project about inclusion.